Unraveling the Strangler Pattern (Part I): An Introduction to the Optimal Application Modernization Approach

 Overhauling a complex legacy system is a hefty undertaking.
 In addition to adding new features, development teams must refactor every component of the old system.
 This requires organizations to invest a significant amount of time, money, and labor into modernization over a short period of time—or risk an error-ridden scramble as IT workers race toward deadlines.

 The Strangler pattern spreads the development effort over a longer timeline.
 Organizations can work at their preferred pace, maintaining a sustainable budget while steadily experiencing the benefits of application modernization.
+By spreading their expenses over time, senior leaders avoid committing a large budget, which often comes with the challenge of scrutiny from board members.

 3. Minimized Risks